This article has been updated with correct information on Operable unit 2

 Comments are being accepted until June 14 on the proposed partial deletion of Operable Unit 1 from the National Priorities List.
 This part of the former wood-treatment site where treated and untreated logs were stored has been deemed free from contamination and proposed for unrestricted residential land use.

-Operable unit 2, is just south of OU1 and includes about 80 acres free of contamination and not part of the Superfund site.
+Operable unit 2 is just south of OU1 and includes about 15 acres.

 The contractor information session set for noon to 1:30 p.m.
 June 23, both in person and virtual, is when the Multistate Trust is expected to discuss potential contracting needs for upcoming excavation work at the site.

 To join by phone, Call 301-715-8592.
 If prompted for a participant ID, press #, enter meeting ID 946 584 8922# and enter passcode 664564#.

 In 2010, groundwater, soil, and sediment contamination by creosote-related chemicals led the EPA to add the former Kerr-McGee property to the National Priorities List of federal Superfund sites.
 Officials say site contamination does not threaten people living or working near the Superfund Site.